joecorr/qs-demo-proxy/README.md

 A simple PHP proxy that makes use of the Silex web framework, and the ActiveCampaign PHP API Quickstart.

-This proxy is based on the official Active Campaign API PHP Starter Kit found in their repo https://github.com/ActiveCampaign/activecampaign-api-php
+---This proxy is based on the official Active Campaign API PHP Starter Kit found in their repo https://github.com/ActiveCampaign/activecampaign-api-php ---

 ## Notes